What Are The Best Crossfitter

 Now, to clear your mind...

 - Caffeine Content: You can become dependent on supplements if not taken properly or at the right time of day.
 Be aware of high caffeine content and avoid consuming caffeine later in the day.
-Also, you can quickly build a caffeine tolerance which will lead you to take more quantity to see the same effects in the long run.
+Also, you can quickly build a caffeine tolerance which will lead you to take more quantity to see the same effects in the longer run.

 - Fast Heart Rate: Your heart rate can become very fast, a bit too fast when you use these supplements for some exercises.
-It is best used with strength workouts and unless it is needed for cardio.
+It is best used with strength and power workouts and unless it is needed for cardio.

-Guidelines for Taking Pre-Workout Supplements for CrossFit
+Guidelines for Taking a Pre-Workout for CrossFit Training

 #1 Use Caffeinated Pre-Workout Supplements for Morning Workouts